nolemmings/mockingbird/README.md

 ## Create an Expectation

-To register which requests you expect to trigger and what response you'd like to have returned you must register an expectation.
+To register which requests you want to trigger and what response you'd like to have returned you must create an expectation.

-Request:
+**Request:**
 ```text
 POST /expectation